masterofcontroversy/Tutorials/Part2 Graphics.md

 PaladinAnimPoint:
 AnimPointer(Swords, 1, 0x3A)
 AnimPointer(Lances, 1, 0x3B)
+AnimPointer(Disarmed, 1, 0x3C)
+//Using the bonewalker animation IDs
+AnimPointer(Axes, 1, 0xA2)
-AddHandAxeAnimation(PaladinHandaxeAnim) //Nifty handaxe animation pointer macro AnimPointer(Disarmed, 1, 0x3C)
+AddHandAxeAnimation(0xA3) //Nifty handaxe animation pointer macro EndClassAnimation
-EndClassAnimation
 ```
 </details>

 Now we need to tell the game to actually use this pointer.
+There are two ways to do it:

-Go to the class table, and find the class you want o change the animation pointer of, then go to the `Battle Animation Pointer` column.
+1) Go to the class table, and find the class you want o change the animation pointer of, then go to the `Battle Animation Pointer` column.
 Then, in that cell type your label name with `|IsPointer` on the end.
 While you're here, give Paladins a default axe rank of at least 1.
 We need this so Paladins can use axes.

-You can also use EA's `SetClassAnimation(ClassID,Pointer)` macro.
+2) You can also use EA's `SetClassAnimation(ClassID,Pointer)` macro.
 It orgs to the animation pointer part of a class' data and points to a new animation pointer.
 If you use this method, you'll have to do it before the tables are included.
 (The tables overwrite the data)

+Regardless of how you do it, you need to open the class table to give paladins the ability to use axes/

-Go to the ExampleChapter file, and give Seth an axe, and a handaxe (Make sure he's a paladin)
+Go to the `Events/ExampleChapter.event` file, and give Seth an axe, and a handaxe (Make sure he's a paladin)
 (Since the ExampleChapter doesn't have Seth in it, you can just paste the following under the `Units` label)
 ```
 UNIT Seth Paladin 0x0 Level(2,Ally,0) [5,7] 0x0 0x0 0x0 0x0 [IronAxe, HandAxe] NoAI